Skip to content

 The room that knows you arrived.

 Loxone presence sensors are placed throughout Stoa — at the entry, in each seating zone, and near the humidor.
 When a guest moves into a section of the room, scenes respond: lighting brightens slightly in that zone, ventilation adjusts, audio fades up a touch.
 When the lounge is empty for a defined period, the system pulls back into a low-energy standby — lights dim to 3%, fans throttle down, audio mutes.
-No manual switches.
-No staff intervention.
 The room manages itself, and it makes guests feel attended to without a staff member in sight.
-Full presence logic walkthrough coming soon.

 Membership, not just entry.

 Stoa distinguishes between member entry, guest entry, and after-hours access — all managed through Loxone.
 The humidor is a separate controlled zone: members with a reserved cabinet have keyed-access via NFC credential.
 After-hours, the system runs a timed lockdown sequence that disarms specific entry points, locks the humidor zone, and sets a holding scene that looks attended-to from the street.
-Staff can override remotely via the Loxone app without being on site.
-Access credentials are time-bound and tied to Loxone schedules, not a separate system that needs its own management.
-Full access architecture coming in a dedicated case study.
+Staff override remotely via the Loxone app.
+Credentials are time-bound and tied to Loxone schedules — not a separate access system that needs its own brain.

 Protected without feeling protected.